-On that fresh September morning in the town of Leh in Ladakh, I was gripped by a weird mix of anticipation for what was about to unfold later in the day and some laughable “man flu” self commiseration caused, to be honest, by just a hint of altitude discomfort.
+On that fresh September morning in Leh in Ladakh, I was gripped by a weird mix of anticipation for what was about to unfold later in the day.
+I was also dealing with a touch of self commiseration caused, to be honest, by just a touch of “man flu” and altitude discomfort.

-I had travelled a long way to be there.
-Fifteen thousand miles on my motorcycle to be precise, from Europe across borders, mountain ranges, forests, even a couple of deserts and soon I would reach one of the pinnacles of my trip.
+I had travelled a long way to be in northern India.
+Fifteen thousand miles on my motorcycle to be precise, from Europe across more borders I could remember, huge mountain ranges, beautiful forests, even a couple of deserts and soon I would reach one of the pinnacles of my trip.
 I could hardly wait!

 Warm sunlight poured suddenly though the cafe’s windows.
-As I put down my empty mug and raised my gaze a tingling of renewed excitement came over me.
+I put down my empty mug and raised my gaze with a tingling of renewed excitement.
 “Time to go” I said out loud as I placed thoughts of malaise away, paid the bill and and wobbled to my waiting bike.

 It felt good to open up the throttle on the road that wound its way north towards the Nubra Valley.
 The views were astounding.
 Empty barren landscapes framed by jagged Himalayan ridges.
 It was no wonder so many Buddhist monasteries dotted the ledges and heights around me.